 - Complete clinical pre-clearance (Bayshore): Medical and Non-Medical Forms

 - If additional clinical pre-clearance is required from the Faculty of Nursing, you may be required to complete and return a medical Fit for Practice certificate.
-The nursing office will connect with those individuals to which this applies.
+The nursing office will connect those individuals to which this applies.

 - Complete your registration.
 Please refer to your registration appointment time on your UWinsite Student account.
 You may be pre-registered in your clinical section.
 Please contact Natalie Bownes, Clinical Placement Coordinator (email@example.com) prior to clinical registration.

 - Complete the Southwestern Ontario Hospitals E-Learning Orientation (access via Blackboard once you are registered for your clinical course)

 - Check your student account to ensure that all of your contact information is up to date and that your finances are in good standing.

 - Contact the Student Success Coordinator, Fran Meloche (firstname.lastname@example.org), during this process to assist you with your academic planning.